You want smart political talk without the meltdowns?

 This FBI informant was with them over four years.

-And now he has documents, tapes, first hand experience, and emails and so on and so forth.
+And now he has documents, tapes, first-hand experience, and emails, and so on and so forth.

-No, I'd like to know if they actually, I mean, this is part of and we've done this on a Freedom of Information Act request that we've put in at the American Center for Law and Justice to the uh State Department and the other agencies involved with the Atcipio's committee, it was the committee that were to determine these uh foreign investments.
+No, I'd like to know if they actually, I mean, this is part of, and we've done this on a Freedom of Information Act request that we've put in at the American Center for Law and Justice to the State Department and the other agencies involved with that CIPIAS committee.

 Did they actually meet?

-Did they actually were they briefed on the situation?
+Did they actually, were they briefed on the situation?

 Were they given a status report on ongoing criminal investigations?

-Was that did that issue raise to the level, in other words, did it get to the Attorney General, Eric Holder at that time?
+In other words, did it get to the Attorney General, Eric Holder at that time?

 Did it reach it?

-And and that's the those are unknowns.
+And those are unknowns.

 So that has to be answered because this is a big enough deal where you've got to know the answer to that.

-Do they uh or a special counsel?
+Do they, or a special counsel?

 Do they think they can do it internally?

-I think they're the I think the potential to do it internally is very limited here.
+I think the potential to do it internally is very limited here.

-I mean because of other people that would be involved in it and how that plays out and what they're involved with, and some of it, by the way, even Sean, that would be a conflict of interest, not because they did something wrong, but because they prosecuted the uranium one, not the uranium one, the they prosecuted the the Russian spies and those that were engaged in that.
+And some of it, by the way, even Sean, that would be a conflict of interest, not because they did something wrong, but because they prosecuted the Uranium One, not the Uranium One.

 So if that lawyer prosecuted it, can he now, who's now in the Department of Justice, can he do this independently?